South Alabama vs. Texas State NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Texas State has combined with its opponents to score more than 53 points in two games this season.
+- Texas State and its opponents have combined to score more than 52.5 points in two games this season.

-- The 53.6 points per game these two squads have allowed their opponents to score this season are 0.6 more than the 53 over/under in this contest.
+- This contest's over/under is 1.1 points fewer than the 53.6 these two squads combine to give up per game in 2021.

-- The Jaguars and their opponents score an average of 50 points per game, three fewer than Saturday's total.
+- The average total in Jaguars games this season is 50, 2.5 points fewer than Saturday's total of 52.5 .

-- The 53-point over/under for this game is 7.8 points below the 60.8 points per game average total in Bobcats games this season.
+- The 52.5-point total for this game is 8.3 points below the 60.8 points per game average total in Bobcats games this season.

 South Alabama Stats and Trends

-- Thus far this year South Alabama has two wins against the spread.
+- Thus far this season South Alabama has two wins against the spread.

-- This season, the Jaguars are winless against the spread when entering a game as a favorite of 3.5 points or more.
+- The Jaguars have yet to cover the spread this season when favored by 3.5 points or more.

-- South Alabama's games this year have hit the over one time in four opportunities (25%).
+- South Alabama's games this year have hit the over on one of four set point totals (25%).

-- This year, the Jaguars have six turnovers, one fewer than the Bobcats have takeaways (7).
+- The Jaguars have six giveaways this season, while the Bobcats have seven takeaways .

 - Find the latest spread and moneyline odds for South Alabama at SISportsbook.